khaors/geocompr/main.md

 The resulting table provides a snapshot of Bristolian travel patterns in terms of commuting (travel to work).
 It demonstrates that walking is the most popular mode of transport among the top 5 origin-destination pairs, that zone `E02003043` is a popular destination (Bristol city center, the destination of all the top 5 OD pairs), and that the *intrazonal* trips, from one part of zone `E02003043` to another (first row of table \@ref(tab:od)), constitute the most traveled OD pair in the dataset.
-But from a policy perspective \@ref(tab:od) is of limited use: aside from the fact that it contains only a tiny portion of the 2910 OD pairs, it tells us little about *where* policy measures are needed.
+But from a policy perspective \@ref(tab:od) is of limited use: aside from the fact that it contains only a tiny portion of the 2,910 OD pairs, it tells us little about *where* policy measures are needed.
 What is needed is a way to plot this origin-destination data on the map.

-The solution is to convert the non-geographic `od` dataset into geographical desire lines that can be plotted on a map.
+The solution is to convert the non-geographic `bristol_od` dataset into geographical desire lines that can be plotted on a map.
 The geographic representation of the *interzonal* OD pairs (in which the destination is different from the origin) presented in Table \@ref(tab:od) are displayed as straight black lines in \@ref(fig:desire).
 These are clearly more useful from a policy perspective.
-The conversion from `data.frame` to `sf` class is done by the **stplanr** function `od2line()`, which matches the IDs in the first two columns of the `od` object to the `zone_code` ID column in the geographic `zones` object.^[
+The conversion from `data.frame` to `sf` class is done by the **stplanr** function `od2line()`, which matches the IDs in the first two columns of the `bristol_od` object to the `zone_code` ID column in the geographic `zones` object.^[
 Note that the operation emits a warning: this is `od2line()` works by allocating the start and end points of each origin-destination pair to the *centroid* of its zone of origin and destination.
 This represents a straight line between the centroid of zone `E02003047` and the centroid of `E02003043` for the second origin-destination pair represented in Table \@ref(tab:od), for example.
 For real-world use one would use centroid values generated from projected data or, preferably, use *population-weighted* centroids [@lovelace_propensity_2017].